Is great presenting and public speaking a skill you aspire to develop in your profession?

 8. They know when to keep quiet

-Here is why the great speakers pause in the way they do:
+Great speakers pause in the way they do to give:

-It puts the speaker in control and adds gravitas to their style
+– Control and add gravitas to their style

 Every audience loves a thoughtful speaker